view of lake dobbiaco in dolomites italy

 Luxury | Hotel La Perla: The Leading Hotels of the World in Corvara in Badia

 Hotel La Perla is a family-run hotel in Corvara, located just by the Col Alto ski lift.
 It’s a ski-in-ski-out hotel, so it’s perfect for skiers.
-If you’re visiting at a time when there’s no snow, there are tons of hikes and biking trails among other things.
 La Perla even has guided tours available.

 The rooms are decorated with Swiss pine panels and soft, comforting textiles.
 Most of the rooms have a private balcony overlooking the mountains.
 The views from the hotel are incredible.

 There’s a spa with a pool, saunas, and wellness area available.
-And for the gourmets, there are multiple restaurants on-site, and even a wine cellar with wine tastings.
+There are multiple restaurants on-site, and even a wine cellar with wine tastings.

 To see prices and reviews, check booking.com